 “You have it!” he gasped.
 I am saved!
 I am saved!”

-I also wonder that Mr. Holder, after having been admonished to “refrain from all gossip upon the matter” proceed to tell his son and niece the whole story and where he is going to leave the loot?
+I also wonder that Mr. Holder, after having been admonished to “refrain from all gossip upon the matter” proceeded to tell his son (who had known gambling issues) and niece the whole story and exactly where he is going to leave the coronet?

 And why does not the younger Holder realize the coronet has been broken?
 Holmes says that a break would make a noise “like a pistol shot”.
-Certainly the “pistol shot” would have occurred concomitant with the release of the cornet from Burnwell’s grip, wouldn’t Holder hear it?
+Certainly the “pistol shot” would have occurred concomitant with the break so why would not Holder have heard it and realized the coronet had been damaged?